 The Olof Palme International Center (the Palme Center) and our member organisations represent the Swedish labour movement and our proud history of international solidarity.
 Our tradition of solidarity has given us a good reputation within the international community.
 We are known as a reliable, efficient, democratic and transparent international partner.
-The Code of Conduct mirrors the fundamental values of the Swedish labour movement.
-It serves as a guideline to representatives or employees of the Palme Center at home, abroad or when travelling.
+The Code of Conduct reflects the core values of the Swedish labour movement.
+It serves as a guideline to all representatives or consultants of the Palme Center, at home, abroad or when travelling.
 The Code of Conduct is instrumental in maintaining a high quality in our international solidarity work.